Family Reunification Parole Processes

 Step 1: Invitation sent to petitioner.

-- An invitation may be sent by email or mailed to the petitioner who filed the approved Form I-130 on behalf of the principal and derivative beneficiaries.
-The petitioner may request to be a supporter of, and initiate the FRP process on behalf of, the beneficiaries only after receiving an invitation.
+- An invitation will be sent by email or mailed to selected petitioners who filed the approved Form I-130 on behalf of the principal and derivative beneficiaries.
+The petitioner may request to be a supporter and begin the FRP process on behalf of a beneficiary only after they receive an invitation.

-- The invitation will instruct the petitioner on next steps to initiate this process, including instructions on documentation to include in their Form I-134A.
-Each invitation will include an identifying number the petitioner must include in the Form I-134A for each beneficiary on whose behalf they wish to request to be a supporter and to initiate consideration for advance authorization to travel to the United States to seek parole at an interior port of entry.
+- The invitation will instruct the petitioner on next steps to begin this process, including instructions on documentation to include in their Form I-134A.
+Each invitation will include an identifying invitation number that the petitioner must provide in each Form I-134A they file for each beneficiary.

 Step 2: Petitioner submits Form I-134A online.

-- We will perform background checks on the petitioner and verify that they are able to financially support the beneficiary they are agreeing to support.
-The petitioner must also submit evidence establishing the family relationships between the principal beneficiary and the derivative beneficiary(ies) in each Form I-134A.
-If USCIS, in our discretion, confirms the petitioner’s Form I-134A, the FRP process will move forward to the next step of the process.
+- If USCIS, in our discretion, confirms the petitioner’s Form I-134A, the FRP process will move forward to the next step of the process.

 Step 3: Beneficiary electronically provides information supporting the request.

-- If we confirm a Form I-134A, the beneficiary named in that Form I-134A will receive an email from USCIS with instructions on how to create an online account with myUSCIS and information on how to complete the next steps.
-The beneficiary must confirm biographical information and attest to meeting the eligibility requirements before CBP will consider whether to issue an advance travel authorization to the beneficiary.
+- If we confirm a Form I-134A, we will email the beneficiary named in that Form I-134A with instructions on how to create an online account with myUSCIS and how to complete the next steps.
+The beneficiary must confirm biographical information and attest to meeting the eligibility requirements before CBP will consider whether to issue an advance travel authorization to them.

-- The beneficiary will also need to attest to receiving certain vaccinations, and a medical exam and clearance to travel by a panel physician.
-The medical exam must be done before the beneficiary can complete the attestations in myUSCIS.
+- The beneficiary will also need to attest to completing a medical examination with a panel physician and having no Class A medical conditions, as determined by the panel physician.
+The medical examination must be completed before the beneficiary can complete the attestations in myUSCIS.
 DHS will confirm the panel physician’s medical results after receiving the beneficiary’s attestation to determine whether the request for travel authorization can move forward.

 Step 4: Beneficiary submits request in CBP One mobile application.